Q: What does the complaint letter mean?

 Q: Who can find out about my involvement in this case?

-A: The judicial process is a confidential process.
+A: The student conduct process is a confidential process.
 Only people directly involved in the case will know that you have participated.

 Q: Will I be notified if my son/daughter violates a University policy?

-Q: What is my role in the University judicial process?
+Q: What is my role in the University student conduct process?

 Q: Can you explain sanctions in plain English?

-A: A list of sanctions appears in the Student Handbook.
+A: Sanctions are assigned when a student is found in violation of a University policy.
+A list of sanctions appears in the Student Handbook.
 There is no way to make specific comments about sanctions except to say that each case is heard on its own merit.
 Sanctions will follow current case precedent but individual circumstances are taken into account.
 Sanctions are designed to alter behavior and to make statements about the University's expectations for student conduct.
 Even sanctions such as suspension are intended to help students learn from their actions and understand how unacceptable behaviors impact others.
 You should be aware that some violations of University policy might result in suspension or dismissal from the University for a first offense.
 You should also know that every case is different.
 Sanctions may vary even for seemingly similar cases.

 Q: What is an "educational sanction?"

-A: An educational sanction is a constructive activity assigned to the student as a judicial sanction.
-It is usually designed to enhance his/her ability to learn from a violation of the University's Conduct Code.
+A: An educational sanction is a constructive activity assigned to the student as a student conduct sanction.
+The sanction is usually designed to enhance their ability to learn from a violation of the University's Conduct Code.
 In some instances, the educational sanction may relate directly to the nature of the offense.
 In other instances, it may not.
 Students who violate the Alcohol Policy, for example, may be sanctioned to complete an alcohol education class and/or write a reflection paper on what they have learned from the total experience.
 The educational sanction is intended to promote thinking and learning that will lead to responsible decision making in the future.

 Q: Can my student appeal a disciplinary decision?